-- 1 Never use your microwave oven for HOME CANNING.
+- CANNING.
 The oven is not designed to permit proper canning.
-Improperly canned food may spoil and be dangerous to consume. - 2 COOKING TIMES given in the cooking guide are approximate.
+Improperly canned food may spoil and be dangerous to consume. - COOKING TIMES given in the cooking guide are approximate.
 Factors that may affect cooking are starting temperature, altitude, volume, size and shape of food and utensils used.
 As you become familiar with the oven, you will be able to adjust for these factors.